jzchen1/Othello/README.md

 # Othello
-A 2-Player Othello Game that allows the user to generate a board of "X" rows and "Y" columns.
-Additional features include:
+A 2-Player Othello Game that allows the user to generate a board of "X" rows and "Y" columns./n Additional features include:  \n
 Choosing which color goes first.
 Choosing which color initially spawns in the top left corner.
 The win condition being either the player with the most pieces or least pieces.